My last project was a tool for the music industry, but I'm not a rock star developer.

 On a daily basis I take care of improving the platform on both the backend (Ruby on Rails) and frontend (React).

 CareerFoundry is the number one community for career development in tech.
 Since 2014, it has helped educate more than 27'000 people from 80 countries, improve their careers and change their lives.

-As a mentor I help students during their journey to become Junior Web Developers through regularly reviewing exercises, code reviews and checking for fundamental understanding of concepts, occasional video calls to discuss the projects in depth and finally suggesting supplemental learning materials and personal insights in areas where students are struggling.
+As a mentor I helped more than 100 students during their journey to become Junior Web Developers through regularly reviewing exercises, code reviews and checking for fundamental understanding of concepts, occasional video calls to discuss the projects in depth and finally suggesting supplemental learning materials and personal insights in areas where students are struggling.

 DataNovo is a big data, analytics startup that provides predictions of future outcomes and actionable recommendations to help companies, legal practitioners, and stakeholders assess the strength of a patent.

 It started as a pivot of TradeGig and I built 2 different applications to fetch and parse all 5 million US patents and trial documents from the United States Patent and Trademark Office (USPTO), providing an internal API to connect them to the main application.

 TradeGig was a service marketplace where people could put their skills for sale initially in exchange for an internal credit to barter for other services, and later for money.

 It was accepted to participate at Start-Up Chile in the 7th batch.